-Insani sapiens nomen ferat, aequus iniqui, Ultra, quam satis est, Virtutem si petat ipsam.†ii of the divine Laws.
+Insani sapiens nomen ferat, aequus iniqui,

+Ultra, quam satis est, Virtutem si petat ipsam. †ii

-V. The last Ground of Diversity which occurs, are the false Opinions of False Opinions the Will or Laws of the Deity.
-To obey these we are determin'd from Gratitude, and a Sense of Right imagin'd in the Deity, to dispose at pleaii.
-Translation: "Let the wise bear the name of madman, the just of unjust, should he pursue Virtue herself beyond due bonds."
-(Horace, Satires, Epistles, and Ars Poetica, with an English translation by H. Rushton Fairclough, Cambridge, Mass.: Harvard University Press, 1970, pp. 286-87.)
+V. The last Ground of Diversity which occurs, are the false Opinions of the Will or Laws of the Deity.
+To obey these we are determin'd from Gratitude, and a Sense of Right imagin'd in the

+False Opinions of the divine Laws.